devyani611/cs465-565-Assignments/README.md

 ## Assignment#6:
-There are three folders inside this folder: AngularTutorial, ReactTutorial and TypescriptTutorial.
+There are three folders inside this folder: AngularTutorial, ReactTutorial and TSTutorial(typescript).
 	      Completed tutorial for React and codelabs for Angular and Typescript.
 	      Implemented tic-tac-toe game following the steps mentioned in react tutorial.
 The coding has been done in browser in 	               codepen.The link to the tutorial is as follows:
 	      (https://reactjs.org/tutorial/tutorial.html)